 Podcast binge listeners are the hyper consumers you want to attract for massive and fast growth in your downloads and listener base.
 They make up around 20% of the podcast listener base.
 There are two special classes of hyper-consumer binge listeners: Podfasters – those that listen at very high speeds so they can listen to more in less time; and Completists – those that listen to every single episode.
 Discover how attracting these unique types of listeners can boost your podcast fan base.

-Attracting Podcast Binge Listeners For Massive Download Growth
+Want to Attract Podcast Binge Listeners for Massive Download Growth?

 We are going to talk really fast for this episode.
 We’re going to talk podfasters.
 Tom doesn’t talk fast.
 Tracy reads fast, listens fast and that’s what podfasting is all about.
 There was this article in Buzzfeed about podfasters that was just fascinating and just totally right up her alley.
 For those of you out there who are audiophiles, those that care about the audio quality of your show, the idea that somebody might be putting your show on one and a half, two times, even up to three times speed, and there is an app that allows you to go to 10X speed, which I don’t know what you’re hearing at that speed, but you’re probably cringing right now.
 That’s probably like a real author who then scoffs at blog posts that are keyword packed and things where it’s like, “But I would never write it that way.”
 They won’t allow it to happen and then they don’t get to take advantage of the keyword benefits.
 This is conceptually similar.
 Especially music people are really particular about the audio quality of their podcast.